-Northern lights Shetland tonight
+Northern lights in Shetland Islands tonight

 Kp 1 is below the threshold for Shetland Islands.
 Activity would need to rise to Kp 2-3 before aurora could reach this latitude.